“The local legend speaks of Karinthandan, a tribesman of the Panniya clan who revealed the secret route to Wayanad to the world.”

 Nearest Railway Stations:

 The District Tourism Promotion Council of Wayanad is responsible for all tourism related activities in the district.
 It also responsible for the maintenance and development of various destinations in Wayanad, often working in tandem with the Forest Department, Hydel Department and many others.
-It is headed by the District Collector as Chairman, and the Sub Collector as Member Secretary.
+It is headed by the District Collector as Chairman, and Secretary.

 We undertake serious eco-initiatives to protect our environment, and hence we urge all visitors to pay heed to the following guidelines: